peteroupc/peteroupc.github.io/graphics.md

     * For each color, the red component is 5 bits, the green, 5 bits, and the blue, 5 bits.

 3. Textures must have the same color format as vertex colors, or may employ a 4-, 16-, or 256-color palette with that color format.
 The width and height of each texture must be a power of 2.
 A texture's maximum width and maximum height, in pixels, are each equal to 256 or the larger screen dimension, whichever is smaller.
+4. Textures may contain transparent pixels.
-4. Depth buffers (Z buffers), clear colors, and fog colors are supported.
+5. Depth buffers (Z buffers), clear colors, and fog colors are supported.
-5. The 3-D graphics buffer's resolution is the same as the screen resolution.
+6. The 3-D graphics buffer's resolution is the same as the screen resolution.
-6. Primitives should undergo perspective-correct texture mapping, but affine mapping may be implemented instead.[^3]
+7. Primitives should undergo perspective-correct texture mapping, but affine mapping may be implemented instead.[^3]

 Limit 2-D graphics to the following: [^4]